Web App Health Overview

 Utilizing Meraki Insight, an MX can be configured to monitor and track all traffic associated with specific Web Applications.
 This data is tracked on a per-flow basis at the MX, then the relevant flows are aggregated into categorical groups based on their associated application and sent over an encrypted connection back to the Meraki Cloud Controller for further analysis before populating that flow data into the Insight feature on Dashboard.
 The data gathering process utilizes deep packet inspection, similar to our Advanced Malware Protection and Intrusion Protection systems, to allow Meraki to gather information at both the Network layer and the Application layer so we can help to identify if performance issues are based around local Network performance or Application layer issues.

 The Performance Indicator is a symbol that is displayed for each application, and is intended to provide a quick reference to the quality of the user experience relative to a specific Web Application, based on the thresholds defined by a Meraki Administrator.
 A green performance indicator symbol means that both the Application level and Network level are performing within the defined thresholds and user experience should be optimal.
-A red performance indicator symbol indicates that there may be some noticeable issues with the performance of a specific application for some users.
+A yellow performance indicator means that the application is having a poor performance in the respective domain and will soon reach the red state if not looked at or does not self-heal.
+A red performance indicator symbol indicates that there are noticeable issues with the performance of a specific application for some users.

 If an Application has a Performance Score of <80% any Networks that are reporting a score below 80% will have a red performance indicator symbol and will be listed under the Affected Networks list.
 Clicking on the red performance indicator symbol for each respective application source (LAN, WAN, Server) will display a list of Affected Networks.